Penning has acquired Veli's wealth-management business — introducing Penning Wealth. Learn more

 Routing and filling client orders, with MiFID II-style best-execution obligations and post-trade transparency requirements.

-6Not in Penning's licence
+6Not in Penning's license

 Placing of crypto-assets